 Remember: Show, don’t tell.

-Instead of writing a 500-word email filled with abstract ideas, create a video or presentation that shows your ideas in action.
+Instead of writing a 500-word email with abstract ideas, create a video or presentation showing your ideas in action.

 Win Over a Founder Cold Email